 We have no commitments for capital expenditures for the next twelve months.
-During the next twelve months we believe that our current cash needs can be met by loans from our directors, officers and Mutual Ventures Corporation based on understandings we have with these persons.
+During the next twelve months we believe that our current cash needs can be met by loans from our directors, officers and shareholders based on understandings we have with these persons.
 These understandings are not written agreements and therefore these persons are not obligated to provide funds.
-Mutual Ventures, a shareholder, has in the past advanced cash for services to assist us in our efforts to become a reporting company and has expressed a willingness to continue assistance.
-We may repay these loans, costs of services and advancements with cash, if available, or we may convert them into common stock.